Test in production without watermarks.

 Task.Run

-, lambda expressions can be used to define the asynchronous operation to be executed.The lambda expressions with =>
+, lambda expressions can be used to define the asynchronous operation to be executed.Lambda expressions with =>

-x=> x*x // expression to square a number
+x => x * x // expression to square a number

-x=> x*x // expression to square a number
+x => x * x // expression to square a number

 'INSTANT VB TODO TASK: The following line uses invalid syntax:

-'x=> x*x ' expression to square a number
+'x => x * x ' expression to square a number

 In the above example, we are creating a square of a number.
 In expression lambdas, the body can include method calls.
-However, when generating expression trees intended for evaluation outside the .NET Common Language Runtime (CLR), such as in SQL Server, it's advisable to avoid any method call within lambda expressions.
+However, when generating expression trees intended for evaluation outside the .NET Common Language Runtime (CLR), such as in SQL Server, it is advisable to avoid any method call within lambda expressions.

 This is because methods may lack meaning outside the CLR context.
 Therefore, it's crucial to consider the target environment when constructing an expression tree to ensure compatibility and meaningful interpretation.

-Func<int> mySquareDelegate = (x =>
+Func<int, int> mySquareDelegate = (x) =>

 {

-Func<int> mySquareDelegate = (x =>
+Func<int, int> mySquareDelegate = (x) =>

 {

-Dim mySquareDelegate As Func(Of Integer) = (Function(x)
+Dim mySquareDelegate As Func(Of Integer, Integer) = Function(x)

 Lambda expressions can capture variables from the enclosing scope.
-This feature, known as variable capturing or closure, allows lambda expressions to access and use variables declared outside their body.
+This feature, known as variable capturing or closure, allows lambda expressions to access and use variables declared outside their body:

 int factor = 2;